What’s the Car Sales Tax in Each State? (Updated for 2023)

 States with High Sales Tax

-The remaining states have the highest sales tax, all above 10%.
+The remaining states have the highest sales tax, all 7% or above.
 The high sales tax states are:

 Can I Save Money on Sales Tax by Buying a Car in a Different State?

 If you live just across the border from a state with little or no sales tax, it might be tempting to buy your car out of state to save money on sales tax.
 While there are other reasons to consider buying a car out of state, you will not save money on sales tax by buying a car in a state with low or no sales tax.
 You must pay the sales tax for the state you will register your car in, which is the state you live in.
 However, there are a few legal ways to avoid paying sales tax on a car.

 Check out which states are the best to buy a car in.

 Can I Get a Sales Tax Credit for my Trade-in?